 If you have used an HDMI cable before, you are familiar with a molded cable assembly.
 This type is usually used when you prefer a simple and more finished appearance in your applications.
 Molded shells, made from either plastic or metal, are used for this cable assembly.
 Depending on the various applications necessary, they can also be shielded or unshielded.

 Something that can be spotted in your TV cables is the coaxial cables.
 These are a type of cable assembly where an inner conductor is protected by a tubular insulating and conducting shield.
 They also have an insulating outer cladding.

 Aside from your TV cables, which you always attempt to conceal, this type of assembly is used in vehicles, medical equipment, and radios applications.

 Flat Ribbon Cable Assemblies

 As the name implies, these bundles of cable wires are neatly organized into a single unit in a flat ribbon.
 They can be small or large, with cables or conductors running parallel with each other.
 It helps to identify what precisely each wire does.
 To help, they are made into different colors as codes for each wire.
 Being able to identify them individually makes them easy to use and maintain.

 These types of cables are ideally used where lines require greater width.
 Furthermore, their shape also allows them to be folded into space-saving configurations.

 It is important to remember that there are many types of cable assemblies for various applications.
 Does your project require cables, cable assemblies, and assemblers?
 SEI offers affordable and high-quality antennas, connectors, adapters, cable assemblies, isolators, and circulators.
-If you want to request a quote, contact us at 408-374-1031 or 408-622-4887.
 You can also send us an email at [email protected].